Fundamental issues concerning Israel and the Church

 Israel – God’s Servant and Witness

-God’s planned blessing to the world is symbolized by an olive tree rooted in the Abrahamic Covenant (Rom 11).
-God promised Abraham he would become a great nation (Israel) and promised Israel her own land (Gen 12.2, 17.8, 35.12).
-In return Israel was to be God’s servant (Isa 41.8-13) and witness to the nations (Isa 43.10).
+God’s Plan A: Romans chapter 11 is deliberately misinterpreted by churches favouring Replacement Theology.
+Those holding this theology insist that the Church has replaced Israel and that to promote an end-time ‘chosen people’ (Israel) in Christian circles is ‘cultism’ (see later).
+But an honest reading of Rom 11 clearly gives a different picture.
+God’s planned blessing to the world is symbolized by an olive tree rooted in the Abrahamic Covenant – and ultimately in Christ, link.
+God promised Abraham he would become a great nation (Israel) and promised Israel her own land, Canaan (Gen 12.2, 17.8, 35.12).
+In return, Israel was to be God’s servant (Isa 41.8-13) and witness to the nations (Isa 43.10).
 Moreover, through this Covenant the whole world would be blessed (Gen 22.18) – as in the promised Messiah (Mathew 1).
 That was God’s plan A.

-So God had another plan for mankind – the Church.
-The New Testament sees the true Gentile church as a wild olive tree grafted into the true olive tree (Rom 11.17) in the sense that her mission was to be God’s witness to the nations in the absence of ‘exiled’ Israel.
-The church was to feed on and so be supported by her Jewish roots (Rom 11.17,18).
+So God had another plan for mankind – the church.
+Paul saw this as “a mystery not previously revealed to men” (Eph 3:1-7).
+Here was a new dispensation, a “dispensation of grace” to the Gentiles so that they could be “fellow heirs” with Abraham’s descendants.
+Symbolically, the New Testament sees the gentile church as a wild olive tree grafted into the true olive tree (Rom 11.17) in the sense that her mission was to be God’s witness to the nations in the absence of exiled Israel.
+Importantly, the church was to feed on, and so be supported by, her Jewish roots (Rom 11:17,18).
 She was not a separate tree; she was not to replace Israel.

-The error of Replacement Theology is common in Western churches.
-It teaches that, since Israel was scattered amongst the nations:
+Replacement Theology is common in Western churches.
+It teaches that, since Israel was scattered amongst the nations due to her rejection of God’s way, then:

 - the Christian church has replaced national Israel regarding the plan, purpose, and promises of God